Does Zions Bancorporation (ZION) Pay a Dividend? (2026)

 The bottom line on the ZION dividend

-Zions Bancorporation (ZION) is not an income stock; if you own it, it is for growth or total return, not the dividend.
+Zions Bancorporation (ZION) pays about 2.75%, or roughly $1.92 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the ZION guide.
 Walnut can show how ZION fits your real portfolio.
 It is not an investment adviser.

 FAQ